shopware/helm-charts/charts/shopware/README.md

 > It assumes that Istio is already set up and configured in your environment.

 # Information
+### TLS and Certificates on Kind
+If the shop is unable to load styles from MinIO, you may need to accept the certificate in your browser.
+To verify this, try opening the `all.css` file directly in your browser.
+You can locate the URL in your browser's network debugging tab.

 ### Naming Conventions
 Each customer namespace contains only one store and is identified by a unique name.
 It uses the format `<organization-name>-<project-name>-<application-name>`, e.g., `shopware-redstone-staging`.